Advertiser Disclosure

 Amtrak Points

-As a traveler on Amtrak, you earn 2 points for every dollar you spend, as well as a 25% point bonus for all business class tickets, and a 50% point bonus for all First Class Acela travel.
+As a traveler on Amtrak, you earn 2 points for every dollar you spend, a 25% point bonus for all business class tickets, and a 50% point bonus for all First Class Acela travel.
 You can also earn 2 points per dollar spent on an Amtrak monthly or a multi-ride pass or ticket.

 For example, you can get a fare valued at $100 for about 3,448 points.
 Blackout dates and times may apply to point use; peak travel may cost more in points.